Studies by the League of Women Voters of Oklahoma

-The LWVOK Program Committee, currently headed by LWVOK Co-President Karen Cárdenas, has set the scope and timeline of the study.
+The LWVOK Program Committee, currently headed by Karen Cárdenas, has set the scope and timeline of the study.

 The scope of the 2017-2019 restudy of the League of Women Voters of Oklahoma position on education will focus on education in the 21st Century.
 It will begin with a review of the current education-related positions in order to determine what general principles the LWVOK can still affirm.
 The study will include alternate delivery methods and their impact as well as research into how other states fund common, higher and technical education and why proper funding is crucial.

 Click on Study Materials part 1 and Study Materials part 2 and Consensus Questions to find those files.
-One link in Study Materials Part 1 will not work in pdf for some reason, so to look at Oklahoma State Department of Education information go to: http://sde.ok.gov/sde/sites/ok.gov.sde/files/documents/files/FY%202018%20TAD%20toc%20updated%20mp_rm_1.pdf
+"Short List of previous positions for Question 1"<http://lwvok.org/files/LWVOK_Ed_Restudy-Numbered_Positions_1_.pdf f> One link in Study Materials Part 1 will not work in pdf for some reason, so for that information, click on Oklahoma State Department of Education

 New articles on education continue to appear and many are pertinent to education in Oklahoma.
 Please check the LWVOK Facebook page frequently to see new posts.

 Research by committee October 2017 - March 2018 Develop consensus questions January - March 2018 Develop study materials January - March 2018 Board approval study materials March 2018 Post study materials on website May 1, 2018 Post consensus questions on website May 1, 2018 Post response form on website June 1, 2018 Deadline for Local League responses February 15, 2019